17 - 30 May

 Lewis Buxton - Bo(d)y Talk

 Lewis is a poet whose work centres on male body image.
-Through poetry, he explores sexuality, sport, and men’s relationship with their bodies.
-Bo(d)y Talk will work with men from disengaged communities in Norfolk & Norwich to create an inclusive and kind poetry show, focussing on: the male body, making space for men’s vulnerability, and engaging their emotional literacy.
+Through poetry, Lewis explored sexuality, sport, and men’s relationship with their bodies.
+Bo(d)y Talk worked with men from disengaged communities in Norfolk & Norwich to create an inclusive and kind poetry show, focussing on: the male body, making space for men’s vulnerability, and engaging their emotional literacy.

 Sascha Goslin - Supporting Norfolk's Black & POC Artists